zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/_index.md

 #       Edit
 # ================================================================================

-title: How to create a Learning Path
+title: Create a Learning Path

-description: Learn what type of content belongs as a learning path and how to properly format it.
+description: Learn what type of content belongs in a Learning Path and how to format it.

 minutes_to_complete: 20

-who_is_this_for: Content creators for technology related to Arm, looking to share their work through a step-by-step guide.
+who_is_this_for: Content creators and software developers looking to share Arm related information as a step-by-step guide called a Learning Path.

 learning_objectives:
-    - Understand what content belongs as a learning path
+    - Understand what type of content belongs in a Learning Path
     - View writing style guidelines
-    - Properly define tags and metadata
+    - Define tags and metadata
     - Format code, pictures, videos and more

 prerequisites:
+    - A GitHub account

 author_primary: Zach Lasiuk